BlackBaron94/BlackBaron94/README.md

-- 👋 Hi, I’m <a href="https://www.linkedin.com/in/giorgos-tsolakidis-130266155/">Giorgos Tsolakidis</a>, a junior software developer.
+- 👋 Hi, I’m <a href="https://www.linkedin.com/in/giorgos-tsolakidis-130266155/">Giorgos Tsolakidis</a>, a software developer with a focus on Python and SQL.
 - 👀 My main interests are improving through expansion of knowledge and adaptive problem solving.
 - 🌱 I’m currently a Computer Science student @<a href="https://www.eap.gr/en/undergraduate/computer-science/">Hellenic Open University</a>.
 - <span>&#128231;</span> Contact me through <a href="mailto:black_baron94@hotmail.com" target="_blank">Email</a> or <a href="https://www.linkedin.com/in/giorgos-tsolakidis-130266155/">LinkedIn</a>
 <hr/>